-The 2019 Report will be published at the end of February but let’s take a first look at some of the key data.
+The 2019 Report was published at the end of February but let’s take a first look at some of the key data.
 Firstly, a big thank you to the 154 organisations that took part.
 The PPM Practitioners that contributed tend to be very experienced (84.7% + 5 years’ experience), with two thirds in a full time employed role at a large organisation (75% + 250 employees).
 70% have achieved the PRINCE2 qualification and 30% Managing Successful Programmes.

 Of those that took part over 53% are currently not satisfied with the level of project management maturity in their organisation.
 This shows a slight improvement over the last three years where the downward trend peaked at 56% last year.